appwrite/appwrite/rfc.md

 ### Breaking Changes
 In case we use the injection sql timeouts a change to sql syntax will be changed.
+No problem at all with backward compatability at all.
 <!-- Will this feature introduce any breaking changes?
 How can we achieve backward compatability -->

 ### Documentation & Content